MoeRichert-USDA/scinet-geospatial-site/README.md

 ## Site Contributions

-These are the instructions for how to contribute to the SCINet USDA webpage if you have been contacted to contribute.
+These are the instructions for how to contribute to the SCINet Geospatial workshop webpage if you have been contacted to contribute.

 There are two ways to do this.